 Coping with case studies for graduate jobs

 The case study exercise can be for individuals or groups.
-You will usually be given some information about a work-related scenario and invited to examine the evidence before presenting your findings and solutions.
+You will usually be given some information about a work-related scenario and invited to examine the evidence before presenting your findings and solutions – either verbally (in a presentation or case study interview) or in written form.
 You may also be drip-fed additional information to assess and respond to throughout the allocated time.